virtualscienceforum/virtualscienceforum/organizerguide.md

 ## Conclusion

 That’s all it takes.
-Let us know if you have any questions, and we’re looking forward to hosting your session!
+Let us know if you have any questions, and we’re looking forward to hosting your event!